6 dead in chemical factory explosion in Czech Republic

-PRAGUE (AP) — An official says an explosion in a chemical factory in the Czech Republic has killed six people.
+PRAGUE (AP) — Six people were killed and two were injured in an explosion in a chemical factory in the Czech Republic, officials said on Thursday.

-Vladimira Kerekova, spokeswoman for regional firefighters, says an unspecified number of people were also injured in the blast Thursday.

-The Synthos plant is located in the town of Kralupy nad Vltavou, north of Prague.
+The explosion occurred inside a plant located in the town of Kralupy nad Vltavou, north of the capital Prague.
+Unipetrol, a Czech oil processor and plastics producer, said the blast took place inside one of the storage tank for fuels and additives in its refinery.

-Petr Holecek, the town’s mayor, told Czech public television a tank with an unspecified substance exploded.
-Speaking from the site of the explosion, Holecek said he believed there was no danger to the town.

 Most Read Nation & World Stories